 1. Smarter AI

-As artificial intelligence gets smarter, so too will digital marketing campaigns.
+As artificial intelligence gets smarter, so too will digital marketing campaigns and the role of digital marketing, in this case, it will be necessary to promote your business in a more clever way.
 You won’t just find new technology — you’ll also leverage familiar tech in better, more effective ways.

 Of course, the future may also hold systems and solutions we haven’t even begun to dream of.
 Who knows — maybe your social media marketing will someday be run by the same automation strategy that identified the “ice cream for breakfast” trend.